skippyr/dotfiles/README.md

 More deeper settings will be hidden under `~/.config/nvim/lua`, such as the plugin manager setup and LSP servers configuration.
-They are separeted of the settings file so you do not accidentally mess them up, but you can change it if you know how to use them.
+They are separeted of the settings file so you do not accidentally mess them up, but you can change them if you know how to use them.

 Some settings for specific file types can be configured under `~/.config/nvim/ftplugin`.
-Those files contains the indentation settings for those file types, so you do not need to configure them manually every time you enter them.
+Those files contains the indentation settings for those file types, so you do not need to configure them manually every time you edit one of them.

 ## Issues And Contributions